XiAnzheng-ID/RansomPyShield-Model/README.md

 ```

 # Proof & Information
-This model as tested against 64 random malware and 64 benign file and Trained with 800 real Ransomware Sample and Benign File
+This model as of now is tested against 100+ real Ransomware Sample and 100+ benign file

-and i forgot to keep some dataset as testing so as of now , this model was tested against 16 real Ransomware Sample
+Trained with 1000+ real Ransomware Sample and Benign File(2000 sample in total)

-Do remember that somefile were failed to be processed so it can be less (check the proof and dataset)
+Do remember that some file were failed to be processed so it can be less (check the dataset)
+These Proof are old (I might update it later - when i think the model is ready)

-* Random Malware proof
+* Random Malware proof (Old)
 <img src="https://github.com/XiAnzheng-ID/RansomPyShield-Model/blob/main/Proof/Accuray_Random_Malware.png" width="512" height="256">

-* Random Benign proof
+* Random Benign proof (Old)
 <img src="https://github.com/XiAnzheng-ID/RansomPyShield-Model/blob/main/Proof/Accuray_Random_Benign.png" width="512" height="256">

-* Real Ransomware Sample Proof
+* Real Ransomware Sample Proof (Old)
 <img src="https://github.com/XiAnzheng-ID/RansomPyShield-Model/blob/main/Proof/Accuracy_Ransomware_Sample.png" width="512" height="256">